CESSProject/data-store-sidecar/docs/tutorial.md

 # Example demonstration of data store sidecar

-this example demonstration explains How to use it to connect to the storage service of the CESS network.
+this example demonstration explains How to use data store sidecar to connect to the storage service of the CESS network.
 Simply put, it is a tutorial on basic operations such as uploading and downloading object files.

 ## Introduction

 Data store pallet realizes the features of recording and management of stored data.
 It implements functions related to meta-data such as _store_, _retrieve_, _replace_, _delete_ and _edit_, _query_.
 This is a regular-spec Pallet, and any Substrate Node can easily import it and get the above features.
 Generally speaking, if you want to get a complete data storage service, in addition to integrating this module, you also need to use the **Custom-built Storage Sidecar**, which is under development.

+After the data store pallet is complete, we next implement the data store sidecar.
+Their workflow can be clearly seen from the diagram below.

+The data store sidecar inherits the function of the substrate sidecar, which is to provide the Rest API with the blockchain network developed based on substrate.
+Of course, if the network's Runtime integrates the data store pallet, we can call it.

+In addition to this, we also embedded the CESS storage service API in the data store sidecar.
+That is to say, we can directly use the API of the data store sidecar to connect to the CESS storage service.

+It is worth mentioning that in the stage of milestone 2, we will only implement the embedding of storage services.
+The data store pallet has not yet been integrated with the CESS storage service, which is the task of milestone 3.

 # ![Figure 1: Typical example process](https://raw.githubusercontent.com/CESSProject/W3F-illustration/main/substrate-builder-program/10.svg)